HomeFAQs › Operations

 Why does payroll eat margin without anyone noticing?

-Shift management drains between 4% and 9% of monthly margin because labor cost rarely appears broken down by time slot in the income statement.
+Between 4% and 9% of monthly margin disappears for a simple reason: labor cost almost never gets broken out by time slot on the income statement.

-Diego F. Parra has audited payrolls in Bogotá, Mexico City, and Miami where labor cost climbed to 40% of sales — not because of high wages, but because the manager published the same shifts every day without checking point-of-sale history.
-A restaurant that generates $1,200 USD between 12pm and 1pm needs 5 servers; that same restaurant at 3pm, with $200 USD in sales, needs 2.
-Keeping 4 fixed servers in both windows produces up to $1,800 USD per month in unproductive hours per location, a number that never appears in the food cost report but erodes the bottom line just as effectively.
-Scheduling shifts blind costs, on average, between 6 and 14 additional percentage points in labor cost compared to the optimum.
-68% of independent restaurants in the region operate this way: they take last week's shift, copy it, and publish it without filtering by historical sales per hour.
+Diego F. Parra has audited payrolls in Bogotá, Mexico City, and Miami where that figure climbs to 40% of sales, not from high wages but because the manager publishes the same shifts day after day without opening the point-of-sale history.
+At lunch, the register shows $1,200 USD between noon and 1pm and calls for 5 servers on the floor; three hours later, with only $200 USD sold, 2 are enough.
+Keeping 4 fixed servers through both windows costs up to $1,800 USD a month in hours nobody bills for, a number that never shows up in the food-cost report yet erodes the bottom line just as hard.
+Scheduling shifts blind costs, on average, between 6 and 14 additional percentage points of payroll versus the optimum.

 How much does scheduling shifts without crossing sales history actually cost?